ImZackAdams/ImZackAdams/README.md

 ---

 ## 🔧 About Me
 Engineer with a passion for building smart, scalable systems.
 I work at the intersection of **machine learning**, **product engineering**, and **automation** turning ideas into production ready tools.
-Whether it's deploying edge-hosted AI agents or streamlining backend workflows, I focus on writing clean, modular code that solves real world problems.
+Whether it's deploying edge hosted AI agents or streamlining backend workflows, I focus on writing clean, modular code that solves real world problems.

 ---